 The Illinois Constitution states that, "membership in any pension or retirement system of the State, any unit of local government or school district, or any agency or instrumentality thereof, shall be an enforceable contractual relationship, the benefits of which shall not be diminished or impaired."
 The Illinois Supreme Court has ruled that this protection applies to both accrued benefits for retirees and future benefits for existing employees.
-This has left the State unable to reduce benefits that were in place when current employees were hired-even though the State http://cgfa.ilga.gov/Upload/FinConditionILStateRetirementSysApril2019.pdf
+This has left the State unable to reduce benefits that were in place when current employees were hired-even though the State has been unable to afford that level of benefits, jeopardizing essential government services and the solvency of the pension funds.